 Liverpool has a long and diverse LGBT+ history, from gay life at sea and in port to the thriving modern gay quarter around Stanley Street.
 The Museum of Liverpool’s LGBT+ collections are drawn from the wider social and community history collections which seek to reflect the stories and experiences of Liverpool people, past and present.
 LGBT+ objects include campaign material, flags, oral history interviews, records, leaflets, flyers, t-shirts, badges, posters and paintings, reflecting the diversity of the city and its LGBT+ communities.

 The decorative and fine art collections of the Walker Art Gallery, Lady Lever Art Gallery and Sudley House are amongst the best in Europe.
-Amid the familiar – and the less well known - objects, which include paintings, sculptures, fashion and ceramics, are works that help to tell often hidden or overlooked LGBT histories and stories.
-These narratives may emerge through the identity of the artist or the subject matter of a piece, or may be revealed through historic or current interpretations of a subject.
+Amid the familiar – and the less well known - objects, which include paintings, sculptures, fashion and ceramics, are works that help to tell often hidden or overlooked LGBT+ histories and stories.
+These narratives sometimes emerge through the identity of the artist or the subject matter of a piece, or through historic or current interpretations of a subject.

 See our LGBT+ glossary of terms to see what terminology we have used.